 You could do lots of variations around the balloon ritual … you could substitute Chinese lanterns for the balloons (but watch for fire hazard), you could float leaves down a stream or at the beach, you could just release the messages from the top of a hill or mountain.
 For the messages you could include the gifts that you got from your marriage or you could include what you wish for your ex.
 You could use this as a forgiveness ritual.
 There are lots of ways you can make this a very personalized ritual and who says you can only do it once?

-Lois’s suggestion of a dream board is also one that I recommend in my Visioning Your Life After Divorce Workbook.
+Lois’s suggestion of a dream board is also one that I recommend.
 Having images of what you want for your life can be helpful in moments of stress or self-doubt.
 You can take deep breath, close your eyes, see your dream board and then adjust your thinking, your conversation, your actions to put you back on your path towards your vision.

 What rituals are helping you through your divorce?
 Did you have a balloon ceremony or similar?
 How did it feel?